Calinou/awesome-gamedev/README.md

 ### Texture Tools ###

+* [AwesomeBump][141] - A program that generates normal, height, specular or ambient occlusion, roughness or metallic textures.
+Requires a graphics card with support for OpenGL4 or greater.
+[GNU LGPLv3][38] or later.
 * [Material Maker][419] - Procedural texture generation tool for use with PBR engines.
 [Expat][11].
 * [TextureGeneratorOnline][39] - An online tool for texture generation.
 [Expat][11].